Adventures in a Messy Life

 This is the glaringly obvious lesson for maps, and helpful for any of the rest of the lessons to have much relevance.
 Maps are easy to find online if you do a search, but if you’re lazy or want to always have easy access to them you can get a program like Wonder Maps {affiliate link} and never have to search for it.
 To truly get a finger on where something is try different projections, especially because different maps portray different things.

-A great example of using maps to show location: Arctic Maps by All Things Beautiful
+A great example of using maps to show location: Arctic Maps by All Things Beautiful or How to use picture books to teach maps

-Using maps as a jumping off point for your state or country study
+Using maps as a jumping-off point for your state or country study

 Maps can give you the start of a great country or state study.
 You could do the overly simplified throw a dart at the map and study that country, or you can follow a theme or a road for your studies.
-Or look at what’s in the map, how did the geography of the area effect it?
-At some point I need to write about how the geography of New Orleans changed the city so much.
+Or look at what’s in the map, how did the geography of the area affect it?
+At some point, I need to write about how the geography of New Orleans changed the city so much.
 It’s a really fascinating lesson, okay it was fascinating to me.

 Great example here: How to make a 50 state study